1.0 What is CCDT?

 It won't fetch any data from the Internet (since it's always wrong as far as classical music is concerned).
 What you type in, typos and all, is what gets stored in the relevant tags.

 Installing CCDT is a simple process of issuing the following commands:

 The first command downloads a generic installer script.
 The second command is an instruction to run that installer script, specifying (with a double-hyphen parameter) that it's CCDT you want to install.
 You will be prompted at one point for your sudo password, without which the installer cannot install the software in the /usr/bin folder correctly.

 Once you’ve ‘installed’ CCDT in this way, you can run the Classical CD Tagger by simply typing the command:

 However, you can only run CCDT in this way after you have navigated at the command prompt to a folder that contains FLAC files, otherwise, there's nothing for it to do and it will quit immediately with a large warning message in bright red text!

 The program will also check two other things: 1) are any FLAC files present in the directory actually writeable.
 If not, it will throw another bright-red warning and quit.
 By definition a piece of tagging software needs to write tags to audio files! and 2) if will check that a few pieces of prerequisite software are present and throw an error and quit if not.
 Part of the error message displayed will be a command you can issue on most platforms to install the missing software:

-That’s the script working on Ubuntu: it knows that a ‘sudo apt install’ is the correct way to install software.
+That's the script working on Ubuntu: it knows that a 'sudo apt install' is the correct way to install software on that distro.
 On other distros, it will do its best to give you the correct installation information.
 A particular quirk arises on Fedora, however: